Personal tools

 6.2 Mining, Mineral and Metal Processing

-6.3 Power Plants and Power Systems
+6.3 Power and Energy Systems

 7 TRANSPORTATION AND VEHICLES SYSTEMS

-7. 1 Automotive Control
+7.1 Automotive Control

 7.2 Marine Systems